 However, through gene therapy, researchers are hoping to be able to stop the effects of the mutation by fixing, removing or replacing the faulty gene with a healthy copy of the gene.

 Research funded by the Macular Society is looking into this for both Stargardt disease with Professor McLaren and Best disease with Dr Amanda Carr.

 Using gene editing to stop progression of Stargardt disease

-In Stargardt disease the mutation in the ABCA4 gene leads to damage to the macula.
+In Stargardt disease, mutations in the ABCA4 gene lead to damage to the macula.
 This work aims to create healthy ABCA4 protein using gene editing.

 Switching off the genes that cause Best disease

 Researching using a new gene editing technique to turn off the faulty gene that causes vision loss in Best disease.